-Our New Paltz Village staff has current, relevant CDBG experience as the Village will complete three (3) CDBG sanitary sewer replacement projects during.
+Our New Paltz Village staff has current, relevant CDBG experience as the Village will complete three (3) CDBG sanitary sewer replacement projects during 2024.
 Project #793PR115-20 was completed during July 2023.
-Projects #793PR80-21 and #793PR168-22 construction contracts have been awarded and both will be completed by the end of 2023.
-All three of these CDBG projects are similar to our proposed FY 2023 Public Infrastructure projects as all three address the ongoing NYS DEC Consent Order.
+Projects #793PR80-21, #793PR168-22 and #793PR131-23 construction contracts have been awarded and contract for all three will be completed by the end of 2024.
+These three CDBG projects are similar to our proposed FY 2024 Public Infrastructure projects as all three address the ongoing NYS DEC Consent Order.

-Our uploaded CFA Application Project Team identifies Village Mayor Tim Rogers as Chief Elected Official.
+Our uploaded CFA 2024 Application Project Team identifies Village Mayor Tim Rogers as Chief Elected Official.
 Mayor Rogers will execute contracts, will designate the authorized signatories for disbursements, will sign checks to vendors, will serve as NEPA certifying officer, will execute consultant and construction contracts and will sign and submit Annual Performance Reports, Section 3 Reports, Labor Standards Reports, Financial Assistance Expenditure Reports and final closeout documents.
 Mayor Rogers will be assisted by Nicole MacLean, Deputy Village Clerk.
 We estimate the Mayor's weekly time to be spent on this project as 2 hours.

-Our uploaded CFA Application Project Team identifies Village Clerk/Treasuer Nancy Branco as Local Grant Contact, Municipal Clerk and Municipal Treasurer.
+Our uploaded CFA 2024 Application Project Team identifies Village Clerk/Treasurer Nancy Branco as Local Grant Contact, Municipal Clerk and Municipal Treasurer.
 Her roles include coordinating with the administrative consultant and engineering consultant and overseeing their performance.
 In this regard Ms. Branco will employ the OCR document titled "Subrecipient/Consultant - Monitoring Template" on a quarterly basis to monitor the performance of the administrative consultant and engineering consultant.
 Additionally Nancy Branco will maintain project files and will serve as daily contact person for OCR's assigned Community Developer in order to respond to inquiries on project progress.
 In her role as Municipal Treasurer, Ms. Branco will process vendor checks, will write checks and maintain bank records for this project.
 Nancy Branco will participate in monthly progress meetings if requested by OCR.
 Nancy Branco will be designated as Fair Housing Officer by Village Board resolution.
 We estimate the Municipal Clerk's weekly time to be spent on this project as 4 hours.